 Since these days, racing continues to evolve, it makes sense that your sailing shoes should as well.
-Enter the Dynamic Pro II sailing sneakers.
+Enter the Dynamic Pro Lite sailing sneakers.
 While on the surface they may look like your average pair of high-end sneakers, they have a lot to offer the avid sailor.
 Their breathable, waterproof design and high traction soles will allow you to move around on deck, easily and quickly.

 Our Verdict: These sailing shoes feature a sporty look and offer the type of waterproof protection you’ll need during a race or even just a leisurely day of sailing.
 The grippy soles provide top of the line traction, so you can move around on deck with ease.
 However, considering the shoe’s highly breathable design and lack of insulation, these shoes are not a good choice for wear during the winter months.